Teaching support from the UK’s largest provider of in-school maths tuition

 Research from the EEF also suggests that tutoring is one of the most effective ways to raise attainment.
 Evidence indicates that the best way to make sure this tutoring is effective, targeted and aligned with classroom learning is to ensure the tuition is led by the school.

-This tutoring might be in small groups or on a one to one basis, depending on the needs of the schools and pupils.
+Tutoring in schools might be in small groups or on a one to one basis, depending on the needs of the schools and pupils.
 One to one tutoring, in particular, delivers approximately five additional months’ progress on average.

 Traditionally, however, tutoring has been seen as expensive for schools, and limited school budgets have meant it’s not always something that schools have been able to prioritise.